 New Town in Prague is in this list because you will find some iconic spots here that you may not want to miss.
 You can see the Dancing House, which is an architectural wonder.

 Walk around in the New Town to reach the next famous spot that’s pictured above.
 You will also find the head of Franz Kafka that rotates in the New Town.
+If you like this installation, then you’d enjoy these other strange statues in Prague.

 Where to eat in Prague?